leonardo5621/golang-load-balancer/README.md

 A load balancer is a device responsible for distributing network traffic among a certain number of servers.
 Its a fundamental piece to increase reliability and robustness of modern applications

-The concept behind this project was based upon the , it consists of a basic load balancer written in Golang.
+The concept behind this project consists of a basic load balancer written in Golang.

-The input is given through a configuration file reffered as `config.yaml`,  example of a configuration file down below:
+The input is given through a configuration file refered to as `config.yaml`,  example of a configuration file down below:

 ```yaml
 ## Load Balancer Port